UPDATED ON 3/20/2023

 Fiction Books about Wallis Simpson and The Duke of Windsor

 Set after World War 1 in London, this book is perfect for those who loved the royal pageantry of the first Downton Abbey movie.

 Lady Thelma Furness was the woman before Wallis Simpson.
 History remembers Wallis as the woman for whom King Edward VIII giving up his throne.
 In this book about Wallis Simpson and Thema, we get to see King Edward’s relationship with Thelma and why it unraveled leading him into Wallis’s arms.

 Thelma is herself the aunt of Gloria Vanderbilt and a great-aunt to Anderson Cooper.
 There was a lot of juicy info in this historical fiction.
 It was also great on audio!

 I had only a vague understanding of who Wallis Simpson was going into this royal novel, and boy was she a pistol.
 Cold, calculating, and selfish, I loved to hate her.
 It was so interesting to see her machinations from another point of view.

 This intimate look at Wallis Simpson was wonderfully written.
-Never have I had compassion for the Duchess of Windsor in the way I did when I read this book.
+Never have I had compassion for the Duchess of Windsor in the way I did when I read this historical fiction biography.

 Holden’s portrayal of this controversial historical figure focused on the time period when Wallis and King Edward fell in love, but also the time period after his death.

 I actually felt bad for both the king, who clearly didn’t want the crown, and the woman he both loved and used to get out of his royal duties.
 There is so much to talk about it this book about Wallis Simpson, which is why we love this book for book clubs.

 Love royal reads?
 Check out the dozens we’ve rounded up here!